TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 Start with the context-free syntax of the language.
 Use the context-free grammar in the *MiniJava Language Reference Manual* as a reference.

+##### Testing

+When you define your syntax definition bottom-up, you start with sorts such as `Type` and `VarDecl`.
+This allows you to run your tests frequently and check your progress.

+Once you build your project, Spoofax will run all the tests in your test project automatically.
+When you have many tests, Spoofax might not be able to handle them.
+If you experience delays, you can

+* split tests into more files,
+* comment out bigger tests, or
+* close the test project.

 ##### Templates

 We recommend to use templates for your context-free syntax definition, since this will give you a head start for the next lab.

 In case you want to use `<` or `>` as symbols inside a template, you can use alternate template brackets `[...]`.

-When you decide to use templates, you need to make sure that templates are correctly tokenised.
+When you use templates, you need to make sure that templates are correctly tokenised.
 Otherwise, the parser would reject layout in certain positions, for example between `[` and `]` in an array type.
 Check the SDF3 documentation for details.